 Explore Your Weight Loss Surgery Options

-To learn more about the bariatric surgery and non-surgical weight loss options we offer at Panhandle Weight Loss Center in Amarillo, we invite you to contact us today.
+To learn more about the bariatric surgery and non-surgical weight loss options we offer at Panhandle Weight Loss Center in Amarillo, we invite you to contact us today to schedule a no-cost introductory consultation.
 We will be honored to serve as a resource for you and support you throughout your weight loss journey.

 1 American Society for Metabolic and Bariatric Surgery.
 Sleeve gastrectomy.
 Available: https://asmbs.org/patients/bariatric-surgery-procedures#sleeve.
 Accessed May 26, 2020.